gallochris/dadgumboxscores/purpose/index.md

 ### Who am I?

-I'm [Chris Gallo](http://hotdogsandeggs.com).
+I'm [Chris Gallo](https://hotdogsandeggs.com).
 I put together this site because I wanted it to be easier to find old UNC box scores.

 I used to work in sports information, and find all kind of stats fascinating.
-If you're curious, I built another site to help folks learn and understand advanced stats for college oopsh.
-Think of it as a Kenpom for Dummies.
+If you're curious, I built another site to help folks learn and understand advanced stats for college hoops.
+Think of it as a KenPom for Dummies.
 Check it out at [cbbstatshelp.com](https://cbbstatshelp.com).

 If you have any questions, please send me an [email here](mailto:cbbstatshelp@gmail.com).